Daniel Clowes: Early life and career, 1961–1988

 Clowes's first professional work appeared in 1985 in Cracked, and he contributed to the magazine until 1989, working under a variety of pseudonyms, most prominently "Stosh Gillespie", and, toward the end of his tenure, under his own name.
 Clowes and writer Mort Todd co-created a recurring Cracked feature titled The Uggly Family.
 In 1985, Clowes drew the first comic to feature his character Lloyd Llewellyn.
-He sent the story to Fantagraphics' Gary Groth, and his work soon appeared in the Hernandez brothers' Love and Rockets #13.
-Fantagraphics published six magazine-sized, black and white issues of Lloyd Llewellyn in 1986 and 1987, another story was published as a Back-up story in the reprint book Doomsday Squad (1986) and The All-New Lloyd Llewellyn, the final Llewellyn comic book, appeared in 1988.
+He sent the story to Fantagraphics' Gary Groth, and his work soon appeared in the Hernandez brothers' Love and Rockets #13 (1985).
+Fantagraphics published six magazine-sized, black-and-white issues of Lloyd Llewellyn in 1986 and 1987; the title was not a commercial success.

 Eightball, 1989–2004

 In 1989, Fantagraphics published the first issue of Clowes's comic book Eightball.
-On issue #1's masthead, Clowes described the anthology as "An Orgy of Spite, Vengeance, Hopelessness, Despair, and Sexual Perversiona".
+On issue #1's masthead, Clowes described the anthology as "An Orgy of Spite, Vengeance, Hopelessness, Despair, and Sexual Perversion".
 Eightball lasted twenty three issues, ending in 2004.
 One of the most widely acclaimed American alternative comics, it won over two dozen awards, and all of Clowes's Eightball serials have been collected and released as graphic novels.

 From #1 to #18, an Eightball issue typically contained short pieces that ranged in genre from comical rant and Freudian analysis to fairy tale and cultural criticism.
 These issues also featured a chapter of a serial that Clowes later collected as a graphic novel: Like a Velvet Glove Cast in Iron (1993), Pussey!
 (1995), and Ghost World (1997).
 With #19, Clowes abandoned the anthology format.
 The oversized black and white issues #19–21 each contained a single act of Clowes's three-act David Boring, which was released as a graphic novel in 2000.
 Clowes again changed format with #22.
 The first full-color Eightball, #22 included a single graphic novel-length story Ice Haven.
 The final issue, #23 was a full-color, single-story comic The Death-Ray released in 2004.

 During the early 1990s, Clowes was associated with Seattle label Sub Pop, creating artwork for recordings by Thee Headcoats, The Supersuckers, The John Peel Sessions, and The Sub Pop Video Program collection.
 He designed the label's mascot, Punky, who appeared on T-shirts, paddle-balls, watches, and other merchandise.
 In 1994, Clowes created art for the Ramones video "I Don't Want to Grow Up".